poezio/poezio/doc/source/install.rst

     ./update.sh

-If you have git installed, it will download and update locally the libraries for you. (and if you don’t have git installed, install it)

-If you really want to install it, first install the *python3-setuptools* package in your distribution, then run as root (or sudo in ubuntu or whatever):
+If you really want to install it, run as root (or sudo in ubuntu or whatever):

 .. code-block:: bash